alwell-kevin/watson-voice-agent/README.md

-# Nexmo call handling Voice Agent SOE sample built with Node-RED
+# Nexmo call handling Watson Voice Agent & SOE

 This sample shows how to build a Service Orchestration Engine for Voice Gateway using Node-RED.
 Node-RED is a programming tool for wiring together hardware devices, APIs and online services on top of Node.js.
 For more details go to: https://nodered.org/